Christopher Williams (Welsh artist): Biography

 Williams painted three scenes from the Mabinogion.
 Ceridwen (1910) and Branwen (1915) are in the collection of the Glynn Vivian Art Gallery, Swansea, and Blodeuwedd (1930) is at the Newport Museum and Art Gallery.
 Williams painted many landscapes in Wales, Switzerland, Italy, France, Spain, Morocco and Holland.
 Amongst his landscapes are The Red Dress at the National Museum of Wales and Holidays – Village Girls at Llangrannog in the collection of the National Library of Wales.

 In the post-war years and until his death, Williams did much to stimulate an interest in art in Wales and was a frequent adjudicator at the National Eisteddfod, a member of the Arts Committee of the National Museum of Wales and of the Council of the Honourable Society of Cymmrodorion.

 He had a great love for humanity and deep sympathy with the downtrodden and oppressed.
 Shortly before his death in 1934, he presented to the Salvation Army a large picture of the Thames Embankment scene at night which he called Why?

 Williams married Emily Appleyard and together they had two sons, Gwyn and Ivor.
 Evan Gwyn Williams was an astronomer and his other son was the artist Ivor Williams.
 He was the brother-in-law of fellow artist Fred Appleyard.

 Works by Williams are in the collections of the National Museum of Wales, National Library of Wales, Royal Collection, Glynn Vivian Art Gallery, Newport Museum, Parc Howard Museum and Art Gallery, Carmarthenshire County Museum, Maesteg Town Hall, Bridgend County Borough Council, Caernarfon Council, Harewood House, Aberystwyth University, National Liberal Club, Lloyd George Museum, Ffyone Mansion, Bangor University, Hunterian Museum and Art Gallery, Froebel College, Templeton House, Dulwich College, Llandovery College, Neath Port Talbot College, Bradford Museums Galleries and Heritage.

 In 1973, an exhibition was organised on the centenary of William's birth at the National Museum of Wales, Glynn Vivian Art Gallery and Maesteg Town Hall.
 A major retrospective exhibition of his work took place from July to September 2012 at the National Library of Wales in Aberystwyth.
 A version of this exhibition toured to the Gwynedd Museum and Art Gallery, Bangor in October and November 2012.

+In 2024, as part of the refurbishment of Maesteg Town Hall, six of his pieces were refurbished ready to be put on public display.